Medically reviewed by Drugs.com. Last updated on Oct 1, 2021.

-All adult adverse reactions to Vpriv are considered relevant to pediatric patients (ages 4 to 17 years).
-Adverse reactions more commonly seen in pediatric patients compared to adult patients include (>10% difference): upper respiratory tract infection, rash, aPTT prolonged, and pyrexia.
+The safety profile of Vpriv was similar between pediatric patients (ages 4 to 17 years) and adult patients.
+Adverse reactions more commonly seen in pediatric patients compared to adult patients include (>10% difference): rash, aPTT prolonged, and pyrexia.

 USE IN SPECIFIC POPULATIONS

-Reproduction studies with velaglucerase alfa have been performed in pregnant rats at intravenous doses up to 17 mg/kg/day (102 mg/m2/day, about 1.8 times the recommended human dose of 60 Units/kg/day or 1.5 mg/kg/day or 55.5 mg/m2/day based on the body surface area).
-Reproduction studies have been performed in pregnant rabbits at intravenous doses up to 20 mg/kg/day (240 mg/m2/day, about 4.3 times the recommended human dose of 60 Units/kg/day based on the body surface area).
+Embryo-fetal development studies with velaglucerase alfa have been performed during the period of organogenesis in pregnant rats (gestation days 7 through 17) and rabbits (gestation days 6 through 18).
+In pregnant rats intravenous doses up to 17 mg/kg (102 mg/m2, about 1.8 times the recommended human dose of 60 Units/kg or 1.5 mg/kg or 55.5 mg/m2 based on the body surface area) were administered two to three times weekly.
+In pregnant rabbits intravenous doses up to 20 mg/kg (240 mg/m2, about 4.3 times the recommended human dose of 60 Units/kg based on the body surface area) were administered two to three times weekly.
 These studies did not reveal any evidence of impaired fertility or harm to the fetus due to velaglucerase alfa.

-A pre- and postnatal development study in rats showed no evidence of any adverse effect on pre-and postnatal development at doses up to 17 mg/kg (102 mg/m2/day, about 1.8 times the recommended human dose of 60 Units/kg/day based on the body surface area).
-There are, however, no adequate and well-controlled studies in pregnant women.
-Because animal reproduction studies are not always predictive of human response, Vpriv should be used during pregnancy only if clearly needed.
+In a pre- and postnatal development study, velaglucerase alfa was administered intravenously to pregnant rats twice weekly from gestation day 6 to lactation day 19.
+There was no evidence of any adverse effect on pre-and postnatal development at doses up to 17 mg/kg/day (102 mg/m2, about 1.8 times the recommended human dose of 60 Units/kg based on the body surface area).

-The safety and effectiveness of Vpriv have been established in patients between 4 and 17 years of age.
-Use of Vpriv in this age group is supported by evidence from adequate and well-controlled studies of Vpriv in adults and pediatric [20 of 94 (21%)] patients.
-The safety and efficacy profiles were similar between pediatric and adult patients [see Adverse Reactions (6.1) and Clinical Studies (14)].
-The safety of Vpriv has not been established in pediatric patients younger than 4 years of age.
+The safety and effectiveness of Vpriv have been established for enzyme replacement therapy (ERT) in patients between 4 and 17 years of age with type 1 Gaucher disease.
+Use of Vpriv in this age group is supported by evidence from adequate and well-controlled studies of Vpriv in 74 adult patients and 20 pediatric patients.
+The safety and efficacy profiles were similar between pediatric and adult patients [see Adverse Reactions (6.1), Clinical Studies (14)].
+The efficacy and safety of Vpriv has not been established in pediatric patients younger than 4 years of age.

-The active ingredient of Vpriv is velaglucerase alfa, which is produced by gene activation technology in a human fibroblast cell line.
-Velaglucerase alfa is a glycoprotein of 497 amino acids; with a molecular weight of approximately 63 kDa.
+Velaglucerase alfa is a hydrolytic lysosomal glucocerebroside-specific enzyme produced by gene activation technology in a human fibroblast cell line.
+Velaglucerase alfa is a glycoprotein of 497 amino acids and a molecular weight of approximately 63 kDa.
 Velaglucerase alfa has the same amino acid sequence as the naturally occurring human enzyme, glucocerebrosidase.
-Velaglucerase alfa contains 5 potential N-linked glycosylation sites; four of these sites are occupied by glycan chains.
-Velaglucerase alfa is manufactured to contain predominantly high mannose-type N-linked glycan chains.
+Velaglucerase alfa contains five potential N-linked glycosylation sites; four of these sites are occupied by glycan chains.
+Velaglucerase alfa contains predominantly high mannose-type N-linked glycan chains.
 The high mannose type N-linked glycan chains are specifically recognized and internalized via the mannose receptor present on the surface on macrophages, the cells that accumulate glucocerebroside in Gaucher disease.
-Velaglucerase alfa catalyzes the hydrolysis of the glycolipid glucocerebroside to glucose and ceramide in the lysosome.

-Vpriv is dosed by Units/kg, where one Unit of enzyme activity is defined as the quantity of enzyme required to convert one micromole of p-nitrophenyl β-D-glucopyranoside to p-nitrophenol per minute at 37°C.
+Vpriv is dosed by units/kg, where one unit of enzyme activity is defined as the quantity of enzyme required to convert one micromole of p-nitrophenyl ß-D-glucopyranoside to p-nitrophenol per minute at 37ºC.

 Vpriv - Clinical Pharmacology